dtrezise/ai-workflow-systems/README.md

 A multi-platform video generation system where each tool is used for a specific role.
 Outputs are continuously evaluated and refined through iteration loops to achieve stable, production-aligned results.
 </sub></p>

+## Deliverable-Driven Strategy

+All decisions within the system are anchored to **final delivery requirements**, not intermediate outputs.

+Project specifications define:

+- Resolution (HD, 4K, etc.)
+- Frame rate
+- Shot length and continuity
+- Visual quality targets
+- Client or production constraints

+## Working vs Final States

+The system deliberately separates:

+### Exploration Phase
+- Lower resolution
+- Shorter clips
+- Reduced quality thresholds
+- Rapid iteration

+### Delivery Phase
+- Full resolution
+- Consistent shot length
+- Production-quality output
+- Spec-compliant formatting

+## Strategic Principle

+> All early decisions must preserve a path to final delivery.

+Exploratory outputs are not isolated experiments—they are **prototypes that must scale into production-ready assets**.

+## Platform Implications

+This directly impacts platform selection:

+- Closed systems are used for:
+  - ideation
+  - motion exploration
+  - rapid prototyping

+- Open systems are used for:
+  - enforcing delivery specifications
+  - ensuring consistency across shots
+  - integrating outputs into production pipelines

+This approach prevents dead-end workflows where early results cannot be brought to final quality without restarting.

 ## System Flow

 ```text